In the Beginning, there was Sparky

 He’d pick up a pine cone and throw it at my feet, twist his head and look at me expectantly, and bark in a high-pitched whine.
 So we discovered fetch.
 Then frisbee.
 Then fetch and/or frisbee on 3-mile hikes.
 He still couldn’t burn off the energy.
 Sitting down to watch TV, he’d be at our feet with a toy, begging us to throw it.

-During that year, I had more than doubled my doggie-exercise time and spent a lot of time focused on Sparky.
+During that first year, I more than doubled my doggie-exercise time and spent a lot of time focused on Sparky.
 Pumpkin was aging quickly and started refusing to go with us (she was due for a fatal stroke in a few months).
 What to do?
 Sparky was already not very well socialized with other dogs – he wasn’t aggressive, just did not seem to care about others of his species.
 All of his attention was on me, or the birds or the bees or the little critters who’d wander into my yard.
 Luckily, he never caught anything except bees – which didn’t seem to bother him at all.

 And Royalty Arrives

 Luckily, she was a perfect addition to the family.
 She’d play with Spark and help tire him out; she’d boss him when he was crossed some imaginary line; she’d tell him to settle down much more effectively than I’d been able to do.
 She was actually a “feral” dog, so although she bonded instantly to Spark, it took her months to warm up to me.
 She was frightened of everything and everyone except Sparky.
-I therefore had to treat her very carefully and could not discipline her at all, so all training was absolutely positive, no corrections.
+So I had to treat her very carefully and could not discipline her at all, so all training was absolutely positive, no corrections.
 She didn’t even get a name until I said “come here little Princess” once casually and she responded.
 No other name got her attention, but she knew she was a Princess.
 She was certainly the boss of Sparky.

 We Move and Settle In

-Life changes and I ended up moving to Nevada City, CA. I wanted a more rural lifestyle, and the move helped me achieve that goal quickly.
+Life changed and I ended up moving to Nevada City, CA. I wanted a more rural lifestyle, and the move helped me achieve that goal quickly.
 Both dogs immediately adapted to their new surroundings.
 I was working locally or at home, so I was easily able to incorporate even more exercise and spend plenty of time exploring with them, usually off-leash.
 A few years went by; they were getting older, too, so our whole family became rather calm in comparison to the turbulent years behind us.
 We are happy.